lumostone/lumostone.github.io/content/en/posts/eth2-staking-with-k8s.md

 {{< /toggle-panel >}}
 {{< toggle-panel name="Lighthouse" >}}

+If you decide to downgrade the client version but there's schema change due to version upgrade, you might be able to use tools provided by the client team to reserve the database migration.
+If we use instructions in [Roll Back the Release with Helm](#roll-back-the-release-with-helm) directly, the pods will restart right after the version is changed by Helm and the client might not run due to the unmatched schema.

+Hence, we can take advantage of Kubernetes to help us temporarily scale down the pods and then to run the reverse migration tool (if any) before rolling back.

+1. Before rolling back the release, scale down the target deployment, *e.g*. scale down beacon node

+    ```bash
+    microk8s kubectl scale deployments/beacon -nlighthouse --replicas=0
+    ```

+    or scale down validator-client-1 if the schema changes only affect validators

+    ```bash
+    microk8s kubectl scale deployments/validator-client-1 -nlighthouse --replicas=0
+    ```

+2. Confirm that the pod(s) are terminated.

+    ```bash
+    microk8s kubectl get pod -nlighthouse -w
+    ```

+3. Reverse database migration.

+4. Roll back the release to revision 4

+    ```bash
+    microk8s helm3 rollback eth2xk8s 4 -nlighthouse
+    ```

+5. Scale up the deployment.

+    ```bash
+    microk8s kubectl scale deployments/beacon -nlighthouse --replicas=1
+    microk8s kubectl scale deployments/validator-client-1 -nlighthouse --replicas=1
+    ```

+6. Confirm that the pod(s) are running.

+    ```bash
+    microk8s kubectl get pod -nlighthouse -w
+    ```

 {{< /toggle-panel >}}
 {{< toggle-panel name="Teku" >}}

+If you decide to downgrade the client version but there's schema change due to version upgrade, you might be able to use tools provided by the client team to reserve the database migration.
+If we use instructions in [Roll Back the Release with Helm](#roll-back-the-release-with-helm) directly, the pods will restart right after the version is changed by Helm and the client might not run due to the unmatched schema.

+Hence, we can take advantage of Kubernetes to help us temporarily scale down the pods and then to run the reverse migration tool (if any) before rolling back.

+1. Before rolling back the release, scale down the target deployment, *e.g*. scale down beacon node

+    ```bash
+    microk8s kubectl scale deployments/beacon -nteku --replicas=0
+    ```

+    or scale down validator-client-1 if the schema changes only affect validators

+    ```bash
+    microk8s kubectl scale deployments/validator-client-1 -nteku --replicas=0
+    ```

+2. Confirm that the pod(s) are terminated.

+    ```bash
+    microk8s kubectl get pod -nteku -w
+    ```

+3. Reverse database migration.

+4. Roll back the release to revision 4

+    ```bash
+    microk8s helm3 rollback eth2xk8s 4 -nteku
+    ```

+5. Scale up the deployment.

+    ```bash
+    microk8s kubectl scale deployments/beacon -nteku --replicas=1
+    microk8s kubectl scale deployments/validator-client-1 -nteku --replicas=1
+    ```

+6. Confirm that the pod(s) are running.

+    ```bash
+    microk8s kubectl get pod -nteku -w
+    ```

 {{< /toggle-panel >}}
 {{< toggle-panel name="Nimbus" >}}

+If you decide to downgrade the client version but there's schema change due to version upgrade, you might be able to use tools provided by the client team to reserve the database migration.
+If we use instructions in [Roll Back the Release with Helm](#roll-back-the-release-with-helm) directly, the pods will restart right after the version is changed by Helm and the client might not run due to the unmatched schema.

+Hence, we can take advantage of Kubernetes to help us temporarily scale down the pods and then to run the reverse migration tool (if any) before rolling back.

+1. Before rolling back the release, scale down the target deployment, *e.g*. scale down beacon node

+    ```bash
+    microk8s kubectl scale deployments/nimbus-1 -nnimbus --replicas=0
+    ```

+2. Confirm that the pod(s) are terminated.

+    ```bash
+    microk8s kubectl get pod -nnimbus -w
+    ```

+3. Reverse database migration.

+4. Roll back the release to revision 4

+    ```bash
+    microk8s helm3 rollback eth2xk8s 4 -nnimbus
+    ```

+5. Scale up the deployment.

+    ```bash
+    microk8s kubectl scale deployments/nimbus-1 -nnimbus --replicas=1
+    ```

+6. Confirm that the pod(s) are running.

+    ```bash
+    microk8s kubectl get pod -nnimbus -w
+    ```

 {{< /toggle-panel >}}